MissingMaps/partners/app/_partner/salesforce.md

   - sfsemap6

 tm-projects:
-  - id: 15951
-    desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 15949
     desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
   - id: 15950